MSC/ASC Chain of Custody

 Checking the fishery assessment or farm audit report and, if the report specifies that the fishery or farm is required to have CoC certification, verifying that the fishery or farm also has a valid CoC certificate. - MSC CoC Standard

-If this is the case and the Farm or Fishing Vessel is required to provide a MSC / ASC Chain of Custody certificate, then that Chain of Custody certificate will need to be supplied in the initial Change of Ownership between the Farm/Fishing Vessel and the first buyer.
+If this is the case and the Farm or Fishing Vessel is required to provide an MSC / ASC Chain of Custody certificate, then that Chain of Custody certificate will need to be supplied in the initial Change of Ownership between the Farm/Fishing Vessel and the first buyer.
 This would be the event with the disposition

 OBJECT event signifies that all Products listed in the event are MSC / ASC Certified.
 For

 TRANSFORMATION events, it signifies that all output products are MSC / ASC Chain of Custody certified.
-If an event occurs to a set of Products containing a mix of certified and uncertified products, then 2 seperate events need to be recorded, one event for the group of certified products and one event for the group of non-certified products.
+If an event occurs to a set of Products containing a mix of certified and uncertified products, then 2 separate events need to be recorded, one event for the group of certified products and one event for the group of non-certified products.

 Principle 4: Certified products are traceable and volumes are recorded. - MSC CoC Standard